fnhirwa/TransISA/README.md

 # TransISA

-Implementation of the transpiler for CISC to RISC translation
+An LLVM-based framework for lifting machine code to LLVM IR and generating optimized binaries for different ISAs.